k0sproject/k0s/docs/configuration.md

 Based on the `--profile` argument given to the `mke worker` the corresponding ConfigMap would be used to extract `kubelet-config.yaml` from.
 `values` are recursively merged with default `kubelet-config.yaml`

-There are few fields forbidden to be overrided:
+There are a few fields that cannot be overridden:
 - `clusterDNS`
 - `clusterDomain`
 - `apiVersion`